Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Introduction

 In this work, we expand on the analysis in \Rcite{Pannullo:2023one} by including vector interactions $\sim \left(\bar{\psi} \gamma_\nu \psi \right)^2$.
 In contrast to nuclear matter, where the Walecka-model -- featuring interactions with vector mesons -- is commonly used, the inclusion of vector interactions is often not part of effective model calculations of \gls{qcd} matter except for a few studies \cite{Sasaki:2006ws, Redlich:2007rw, Carignano:2010ac, Carignano:2018hvn, Haensch:2023sig}.
 However, the fundamental \gls{qcd} action gives rise to Yukawa-type interactions between fermions and vector mesons, such as the $\omega$ meson, arising from a resonance of the \gls{ff} interaction in the corresponding vector channels \cite{Braun:2014ata, Rennecke:2015eba, Fukushima:2021ctq}.
 At non-vanishing $\mu$, the temporal component of the $\omega$ meson couples directly to the density $\langle \psi^\dagger \psi \rangle$ via the Yukawa interaction $\sim \psi^ \dagger \omega_0 \psi$.
 Thus, this interaction is expected to play an important role in finite density \gls{qcd}.

 In the present work, we focus on the effects of mixing between scalar and vector condensates on the $\left(\mu, T\right)$ phase diagram by analyzing the stability of homogeneous ground states.
 For this sake a \gls{ff} model including both scalar and vector interactions is defined in \cref{sec:model}.
 The renormalization of the \gls{ff} interaction and the methods for the computation of homogeneous condensates are briefly described in \cref{sec:methomcond} and \cref{sec:renorm}.
 The stability analysis including the computation of the Hessian matrix in field space -- featuring mixing of different condensates -- is presented in \cref{sec:stab_analysis}.
-Also, we discuss further implications of the analysis regarding oscillatory correlations functions in \cref{sec:compl_conj_Hessian} and its relation to symmetries realized in finite density \gls{qcd}.
+Symmetries of the Hessian matrix and their relation to finite density \gls{qcd} are discussed in \cref{sec:sym}.
+Further implications of the analysis regarding oscillatory correlations functions are presented in \cref{sec:compl_conj_Hessian}.
 In \cref{sec:homresults}, we present original results on the homogeneous phase diagram of the theory.
 The appearance of oscillatory correlation functions in a quantum pion liquid regime as well as the absence of \glspl{ip} are discussed in \cref{sec:stab_sym}.
 In \cref{sec:impl}, we show that our results are generic for all models with local \gls{ff} interactions based on a similar argumentation as in \Rcite{Pannullo:2023one} before concluding in \cref{sec:concl}.